 How have you successfully established and maintained strong relationships with clients?

 The best way to stay in the good graces of clients is to do a good job.
 And to do a good job, you have to hire quality people.
 It’s all about the people in this business.
 You must communicate well with your clients.
 Talk to them, whether it’s quarterly, annually, or weekly.
 Some clients need a different touch than others.
-Communication and providing the best possible service is key.
+Communication and providing the best possible service are key.

 How has your team’s dedicated client focus built Cushman & Wakefield’s reputation as a leading property management firm in DC?